dirkroorda/laf-fabric/docs/texts/API-reference.rst

 Whether a node or edge has such an empty feature is determined by whether the value is ``''`` or ``None``.

 You can look up feature values by calling the method ``v(«node/edge»)`` on feature objects.

+**Alternatively**, you can use the slightly more verbose alternative forms with ``F.F``.
+They give exactly the same result, but the advantage here is that the feature is specified by a *string* instead of a *method name*.
+That means that you can work with dynamically computed feature names.

 You can use features to define sets in an easy manner.
 The ``s()`` method yields an iterator that iterates over all nodes for which the feature in question